Affiliate marketing banners

 Banner sizes are measured in pixels, and the most popular banner sizes for desktops are:

-Standard mobile banner sizes designed to display correctly across most devices are:
+Standard mobile banner sizes designed to display correctly on most devices are:

 Marketing banner ideas

 To make your affiliate marketing banners work for you, they have to stand out and offer something tempting, which will catch the eye of prospects who may not be actively looking for your products or services.